 810:25-5-1.
-Certificate of noncoverage Affidavit of exempt status requirements
+Affidavit of exempt status requirements

-- (a) To request a CNC as As authorized by 85A O.S. §36, an individual doing business as a sole proprietor or the partner of a partnership who does not elect to be covered by the AWCA and be deemed an employee thereunder, shall:any individual or business entity that is not required to secure compensation under the AWCA, upon payment to the Commission of a nonrefundable filing fee of Fifty Dollars (\$50.00), may execute and file an Affidavit of Exempt Status electronically at www.ok.gov/wcc or file an original and one (1) copy at the following address: Oklahoma Workers' Compensation Commission, 1915 North Stiles Avenue, Oklahoma City, Oklahoma 73105.
+- (a) As authorized by 85A O.S. §36, any individual or business entity that is not required to secure compensation under the AWCA, upon payment to the Commission of a nonrefundable filing fee of Fifty Dollars (\$50.00), may execute and file an Affidavit of Exempt Status electronically at www.ok.gov/wcc or file an original and one (1) copy at the following address: Oklahoma Workers' Compensation Commission, 1915 North Stiles Avenue, Oklahoma City, Oklahoma 73105.
 The affidavit shall be signed by the affiant under penalty of perjury.
-A copy of the Affidavit of Exempt Status form may be obtained from the Commission at the address set forth in this Subsection or the Commission's website. - (1) Submit a signed and completed Application for Certificate of Noncoverage on a form prescribed by the Commission, to the following address: Oklahoma Workers' Compensation Commission, Attention: INSURANCE DIVISION, 1915 North Stiles Avenue, Oklahoma City, Oklahoma 73105.
-The application shall be notarized and signed by the applicant under penalty of perjury.
-Illegible, incomplete or unsigned applications will not be considered and shall be returned.
-A copy of the application form may be obtained from the Commission at the address set forth in this Paragraph, or from the Commission's website: - (2) Pay to the Commission a nonrefundable application fee of Fifty Dollars (\$50.00) with the Application for Certificate of Noncoverage.
-The fee may be charged and shall be collected from each individual who applies for a CNC; - (3) Provide such substantiating documentation in support of the application as may be required by the Commission; and - (4) Verify that the applicant will notify the Commission in writing upon any change affecting the applicant's qualifications as provided in this Subsection.

-(b) The application shall be reviewed by the Commission's Insurance Division.
-If the application is determined to be sufficient, the Division will issue a Certificate of Noncoverage, for a period of two years.
-If the application is determined to be deficient, the Division will notify the applicant thereof, stating the reasons for the deficiency.
-If the deficiency cannot be resolved within the stated time from the Division, the application will be deniedAn Affidavit of Exempt Status executed and filed as provided in this Rule shall expire at midnight two (2) years from the date of filing, unless earlier cancelled by the filing, in accordance with 85A O.S., § 36(D)(1)(b), of a Cancellation of Affidavit of Exempt Status (CC-Form-36C) upon changed circumstances that make securing compensation pursuant to the AWCA necessary.
+A copy of the Affidavit of Exempt Status form may be obtained from the Commission at the address set forth in this Subsection or the Commission's website. - (b) An Affidavit of Exempt Status executed and filed as provided in this Rule shall expire at midnight two (2) years from the date of filing, unless earlier cancelled by the filing, in accordance with 85A O.S., § 36(D)(1)(b), of a Cancellation of Affidavit of Exempt Status (CC-Form-36C) upon changed circumstances that make securing compensation pursuant to the AWCA necessary.